apecloud/kubeblocks/docs/api_docs/kubeblocks-for-xinference/manage-xinference.md

 # Manage Xinference with KubeBlocks

 Xorbits Inference (Xinference) is an open-source platform to streamline the operation and integration of a wide array of AI models.
-With Xinference, you’re empowered to run inference using any open-source LLMs, embedding models, and multimodal models either in the cloud or on your own premises, and create robust AI-driven applications.
+With Xinference, you’re empowered to run inference using any open-source LLMs, embedding models, and multimodal models either in the cloud or on your premises, and create robust AI-driven applications.

 This tutorial illustrates how to create and manage a Xinference cluster by `kubectl` or a YAML file.
 You can find the YAML examples and guides in [the GitHub repository](https://github.com/apecloud/kubeblocks-addons/tree/release-0.9/examples/xinference).